 In November of 2016, the SADC filed an appeal of this decision despite Farm Bureau's urging that it seek mediation with the defendant.
 The Supreme Court granted certification on March 17, 2017.
 Farm Bureau filed a motion to file an amicus brief in May, contending that the SADC has no enforcement authority until it adopts guidelines/standards for soil disturbance on preserved farmland.
 That motion was granted.
-As of November of 2017, the Supreme Court has yet to schedule oral arguments for the case, which would then be followed by its ruling.
-Farm Bureau counsel expects the oral argument by early spring, 2018.

-The case was argued before the Supreme Court on Jan.
-2, 2018 and then decided in a 12-page decision on Aug.
-14, 2018.
+The case was argued before the Supreme Court on January 2, 2018 and then decided in a 12-page decision on August 14, 2018.
 The court reversed the judgment of the Appellate Division and ruled in favor of the SADC's enforcement action against Quaker Valley Farms despite the absence of advisory standards for soil disturbance.
 The court noted that these standards have "a dual purpose: to strengthen the agricultural industry and to preserve farmland.
 Both are important goals; neither is subordinate to the other."
 It further stated farmers are entitled to sufficiently definite guidance by the SADC so that administrative decision-making is fair and predictable.

 Farm Bureau joins the State Board of Agriculture in urging the SADC to adopt non-regulatory standards for soil protection in the deeds of easement that embraces the principles stated in the court decisions and original legislation.
 SADC's current proposal suggests the allowance of up to 8% of the farm or 6 acres for driveway/parking/hardscape; an additional 5% for gravel lanes and an additional 2% or 2 acres for farms that may exceed the other two thresholds.
 This would limit the absolute amount of disturbance to 15%, which is less than the 17% that the Supreme Court deemed unacceptable in the Quaker Valley Farms case.
-SADC is currently presenting this proposal to CABDs.
-NJFB encourages involvement by all preserved farm owners at the CABD presentations and will monitor feedback.
+SADC is also writing voluntary best management practices for certain land use activities.
+When followed properly, these activities will not count towards the disturbance allowance on a farm.
+SADC presented their soil disturbance allowance proposal to CABDs in the winter and spring of 2020 and will soon begin presenting the associated BMPs to all partner agencies.
+NJFB encourages involvement by all preserved farm owners at the presentations and will monitor feedback.